 This section features tips gleaned from interviews with food event organizers.

 - Taste trails and other driving routes are usually free.

 - Food event tickets range in price from $25 to $90 although some exclusive events have charged as much as $200 for an afternoon or evening event.
 Sell and distribute tickets through partner organizations or local businesses.

-- Pair food events with another specific interest area such as photography instruction, local history/exploration of historic locations, agriculture fairs or events, instruction on how and where to shop for food, or instruction on how to prepare and cook new foods.
+- Pair food events with another specific interest area such as photography instruction, local history/exploration of historic locations, agriculture fairs or events, instruction on how and where to shop for food or instruction on how to prepare and cook new foods.

 - Raise revenue with alcohol sales.
-It is best for the event organizer to be responsible for the liquor license and sales.
+It is best for the event organizer to be responsible for the liquor licence and sales.
 The bar is usually a moneymaker for your organization.
 There are lots of interesting local drinks to offer to your guests.

 - live music, including locals with a CD to sell

 - farm reports from farmers

 - guess the original purpose of the antique object, led by an expert